spiderb59/qrGenerator/README.md

 - **Scan Recording:** When the QR code is scanned, the data will be stored in a database in another application.
 This will allow for recording the time of each scan.

 - **Usage Restrictions:** The visitor pass QR code will have certain usage restrictions.
-It will only be valid for the day it is created and cannot be scanned successfully for a certain number of times within an hour.
-Additionally, there will be a maximum limit on the number of scans allowed per day.
+It will only be valid for the day it is created.

 ### Development

-This project is developed using HTML and CSS only.
-It utilizes the QR code generation library hosted on [jsDelivr](https://cdn.jsdelivr.net/npm/qrious).
+This project is developed using HTML, CSS, NodeJs, MYSQL.

-A separate branch named `develop` will be used to implement the upcoming features.

 ### Contributing